sandboxnetwork/data-datalakeV2-ytComments/README.md

 **Install**
 -
 ```
-npm install sandbox-youtube-comments-lite
+npm install sandbox-youtube-comments
 ```
-- this module name is **SYCL**
+- this module name is **SYC**

 **Support features:**
 -

 - Get comments from youtube video web site
-- this SYCL don't use headless browser and selector library like cheerio or spider, just use ajax, so fast and light
+- this SYC don't use headless browser and selector library like cheerio or scrapy, just use ajax, so fast and light
     - use public youtube API: https://www.youtube.com/comment_service_ajax
-- this works in nodejs and electron
+- this works on nodejs and electron
     - unfortunately, not support common modern browser because CORS or SOP error
 - Typescript support